Meet the speakers

 Toby has worked in housing policy across the public, private and voluntary sectors for over ten years.
 He joined Shelter as Head of Policy in 2011, and led Shelter’s proposal for new garden city that was the runner-up for the Wolfson Economics Prize 2014.
 He is now Head of Housing Development.
 He has been a senior policy manager for the Greater London Authority, a project manager for the London Rebuilding Society, and taught financial history at the LSE.
 Toby’s critically acclaimed book Rethinking the Economics of Land and Housing (co-authored with Laurie Macfarlane and Josh Ryan-Collins) was published in February 2017, and selected by the Financial Times as one of their “best economics books of 2017”.

-Toby speaks on Fair and Affordable Housing (with Laurie Macfarlane) – 10 May 2018
+Toby was to speak on Fair and Affordable Housing (with Laurie Macfarlane) – 10 May 2018, but was obliged to withdraw after taking a role advising the UK government on Housing policy